keorangi/adroitsf_blog/content/post/service-cloud-voice-with-genesys-on-salesforce.md

 # How may we approach Voice Cloud Implementation development?

+### Context

+The client would usually have a reference telephony system that he compares our work with.
+What I have found most beneficial as a start is to understand the scope and workflows of the business.
+Based on which a show and tell approach usually works well.
+The downside to this approach is when we have multiple stakeholders, there is bound to be a certain amount of rework as the team reconciles with how things are done.
+Understanding the workflows would help in articulating why a certain approach is best and also helps guide the development.
+Voice channel also would be an addition on a larger service implementation or even a case management implementation.

+### Choose the target scope

+Determine from the client the user groups or personas that would be part of this implementation.
+Typically the personas would be
+    1. Call taking agent
+    2. Team Manager
+    3. Workforce Management Team
+    4. Salesforce admins

+Team Managers would have agents reporting into them.
+Workforce Management and Salesforce Admins would have responsibility across teams.

+Determine from the client whether these users have a certain Salesforce app that they operate in.
+It is best to take over an existing app when just implementing voice.

+Why?
+1. We want to ringfence the area in which we are responsible.
+Business users are usually very sensitive to UI elements like layouts etc. Its best to reduce the surface area we are responsible for.
+2. Voice is just adding one more channel of interaction.
+We do not want to be on the hook for implementing an entire support strategy.
+This is primarily so we are able to bring closure to specific features we are responsible for.
+3. Using an existing app makes change management slightly more easier to deal with.

+### Determine record access

 # How may we approach Voice Cloud Implementation deployment?

 # Other technical details